Clever/clever-java/README.md

 5. Package the JAR

 ```
-mvn package
+make build
 ```

-That will put the jar in: `src/target/swagger-java-client-1.0.0-tests.jar`
+That will put the jar in: `target/client-0.3.0.jar`

 ## Publishing